Universal Display Corp at Cowen TMT Conference (Virtual) Transcr

 Krish Sankar - Cowen and Company, LLC, Research Division - MD & Senior Research Analyst

-Good morning, everyone.
-This is Krish Sankar from Cowen, and the next company presenting is Universal Display.
-And we're very fortunate to have Sid Rosenblatt, the CFO, with us.
-So thank you very much, Sid, for your time today.
-How are you doing?
+All right.
+Good afternoon, everyone.
+This is Krish Sankar from Cowen.
+I'm the analyst covering Universal Display, which is our next company presenting.
+And we're fortunate enough to have Sid Rosenblatt, the CFO here, and many of you probably know Sid already.
+So Sid, thank you very much for your time.
+Really appreciate you attending our conference.

 Sidney D. Rosenblatt - Universal Display Corporation - Executive VP, CFO, Treasurer, Secretary & Director